 Instructions

-- Put the dates in a small bowl and sprinkle the baking powder on top.
+- Put the dates in a small bowl and sprinkle the baking soda on top.
 Heat the coffee until boiling and pour this over the dates and the baking soda.
-Leave to soak for a while so the dates soften.
+Leave to soak for a while so the dates soften.200 grams chopped and pitted dates, 1 tsp baking soda, 250 ml strong coffee

 - In a medium bowl mix the butter, sugar and egg well until combined.
-Stir the vanilla through
+Stir the vanilla through2 tbsp butter, 210 grams brown sugar, 1 egg

 - In a separate bowl mix the flour types, spices and the salt.
 Add this to your butter mixture and stir it through.
 Add the nuts last and your date mixture.
-Stir it all together until combined and put in your cake tin.
+Stir it all together until combined and put in your cake tin.1 tsp vanilla extract, 125 grams all-purpose flour, 100 grams chestnut flour, 120 grams mixed nuts, 1 tsp cinnamon, 1/2 tsp cloves, 1 tsp salt

 - Bake for an hour in the preheated oven or until the cake is done.
 Leave to stand for 5 mins before you take it out of the tin.